Last Updated on August 8, 2023 by lindseymahoney

 If you love this color but it feels too heavy in your space, consider lightening it by 25%.
 This is a great option and is available at most paint stores.

-As Benjamin Moore says, the slightest touch of green and gray adds elegance to this light blue hue.
+As Benjamin Moore says, the slightest touch of green and gray adds elegance to this light blue paint color.

-I have used this inviting paint color in a few of our bathrooms and it gives each space a spa-like feel.
+I have used this inviting green blue paint color in a few of our bathrooms and it gives each space a spa-like feel.
 Add crisp white linens and it totally completes the look!

 With an LRV of 70, this is a great paint color for windowless rooms, like a bathroom.
 It will reflect more light to create an open and airy feel.